 - deposit account are called ‘direct debits’.
 This is where you have given your deposit account details (BSB and account number) to allow a merchant or service provider to debit your account regularly to pay for the services they provide you.

-- credit card account are called ‘recurring payments’.
-This is where you have given your credit or debit card details (card number, expiry date and security code)to allow a merchant or service provider to charge your credit card regularly to pay for the services they provide you.
+- credit or debit card are called ‘recurring payments’.
+This is where you have given your credit or debit card details (card number, expiry date and security code)to allow a merchant or service provider to charge your credit or debit card regularly to pay for the services they provide you.

 What we will do when you ask to cancel a direct debit or advise us of a problem with a direct debit